pbassett1996/MTRN4230_G21/README.md

 ### Break down of structure

-- src
+- src/
     - Code associated with the pick and place solution.
-    - trajectory
+    - trajectory/
         - Code for trajectory planning
-- models
+- models/
     - Models of the kinect and items to be picked and placed.
-- scripts
+- scripts/
     - Test and calculation scripts

 ### Break down of programs